angelaanjorin/Todo2024/README.md

 ## The Todo List Section

 This section shows the created todos.
 If the user adds a new todo, it appears at the end of the list.
+There is a scrollbar on the right hand side of the todolist, which enables the user to scroll through all the todos.
-There are 5 display sections of each todo:
+There are 5 display sections for each todo:

 ### Top right:
-In the individual displayed todos, there is a checkcircle at the top right.
+In the top right corner of each todo, there is a checkcircle.
 The circle has a border and a center.
-When the circle is unchecked this is shown as either a pink border for personal or blue border for business todos.
+When the circle is unchecked, this is demontrated as either a pink border for personal or blue border for business todos.
 If the circle is checked to indicate that the todo is complete, the center gets the same color as the border.
 At the same instance the text of the todo gets a line-through and the text font color changes to grey.

 ![Checked](https://res.cloudinary.com/dzesjeplp/image/upload/v1714841440/checkmark_aqx2oi.png)

 ### Content left section:
 Here is where the title, content or description of the todo is displayed.
 On larger devices where the hover feature is active, the background color changes to a lighter purple to highlight the section for the user.
 As mentioned above, when the todo is checked complete, there is a line through the text and a font color change to grey to indicate the complete status of the todo.
 When the edit icon is clicked, the focus of the curser pointer moves to the text to indicate that the user can edit the text in that field.
 When the user clicks again in the text field it changes to a lighter purple color.
-By moving out of the text field the edited text is then saved.
-It is possible to edit even checked text.
-The line through and font color of grey remain as features even during the editing process.

 ### Date section:
 Here the chosen date is displayed of the todo.